matter-labs/zksync-web-era-docs/docs/reference/architecture/contract-development.md

 - [zksolc](https://github.com/matter-labs/zksolc-bin): Solidity compiler.
 - [zkvyper](https://github.com/matter-labs/zkvyper-bin): Vyper compiler.

+**It's strongly recommended to use the latest version of the compiler available.**

 You can find more information about our compilers in the [Compiler toolchain section](../../tools/compiler-toolchain/README.md).